The Vermont Statutes Online

 (M) failing to promptly provide a reasonable explanation on the basis in the insurance policy in relation to the facts or applicable law for denial of a claim or for the offer of a compromise settlement.

 (10) Failure to maintain complaint handling procedures.
-Failure of any person to maintain a complete record of all of the complaints which it has received since the date of its last examination under section 3563 or 3564 of this title.
+Failure of any person to maintain a complete record of all of the complaints that it has received since the date of its last examination under section 3563 or 3564 of this title.
 This record shall indicate the total number of complaints, their classification by line of insurance, the nature of each complaint, the disposition of these complaints, the time it took to process each complaint, and such other information as the Commissioner may require.
 As used in this subdivision, “complaint” shall mean any written communication primarily expressing a grievance.

 (11) Misrepresentation in insurance applications.
 Making false or fraudulent statements or representations on or relative to an application for an insurance policy, for the purpose of obtaining a fee, commission, money, or other benefit from any insurers, agent, broker, or individual.

 (12) Failure of agent, broker, or insurer to act as fiduciary.
-Failure of any insurance agent, broker, or insurer to act as a fiduciary in regard to premiums, return premiums or other sums of money received by him or her in his or her capacity as insurance agent, insurance broker, or insurer by failure to pay or transmit in a timely manner those sums of money to the persons to whom it is owed.
+Failure of any insurance agent, broker, or insurer to act as a fiduciary in regard to premiums, return premiums, or other sums of money received by him or her in his or her capacity as insurance agent, insurance broker, or insurer by failure to pay or transmit in a timely manner those sums of money to the persons to whom it is owed.

 (13) Misrepresentation of services or products.
 Any person offering his or her, or its services or insurance policies to the public in such a way as to mislead or to fail to adequately disclose to the public the true nature of the policies or the services offered.